Adventures in Boating Washington Handbook

 - Recreational vessels that are less than 16 feet in length

 - Non-motorized open sailboats that are less than 26 feet in length

 VDSs are not required to be carried on Washington's inland waters, but they are strongly recommended.

-If pyrotechnic VDSs are used, a minimum of three must be carried in the vessel.
-Pyrotechnic devices have an expiration date and may not be used after that date.
+If pyrotechnic VDSs are used, they must be dated.
+Expired VDSs may be carried on board, but a minimum of three must be carried in the vessel.

 U.S. Coast Guard Requirements

-The following combinations of signals are examples of VDSs that could be carried on board to satisfy U.S. Coast Guard requirements:
+The following combinations of signals are examples of VDSs that could be carried on board to satisfy USCG requirements:

 - Three handheld red flares (day and night)

 - One handheld red flare and two red meteors (day and night)

 - One handheld orange smoke signal (day), two floating orange smoke signals (day), and one electric light (night only)